electron/electron/docs/tutorial/tutorial-2-first-app.md

 ```

 Now that you have a web page, you can load it into an Electron [BrowserWindow][browser-window].
-Replace the contents your `main.js` file with the following code.
+Replace the contents of your `main.js` file with the following code.
 We will explain each
 highlighted block separately.

 ```js {1,3-10,12-14} title='main.js' showLineNumbers